This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 1. They’re still cruelty-free!

 You’ll be happy to hear that after being acquired, many cruelty-free brands stay cruelty-free.
-Many are committed to never allowing their products or ingredients to be tested on animals while maintaining their no animal testing policies.
+Many are committed to never allowing their products or ingredients to be tested on animals while maintaining their no-animal testing policies.

 Companies that are truly committed to staying and being a cruelty-free brand ensure this is part of the stipulations before signing their company over.

-During the announcement of Shiseido acquiring Drunk Elephant, the founder, Tiffany Masterson explained “we’ll remain cruelty-free.
+During the announcement of Shiseido acquiring Drunk Elephant, the founder, Tiffany Masterson, explained, “We’ll remain cruelty-free.
 I wouldn’t have signed on for this unless both parties could agree.
 Fortunately, we wanted the same things; we share like values.”

-In addition, some brands have even maintained their cruelty-free certification with Leaping Bunny even after being bought out by a non-cruelty-free parent company.
+In addition, some brands have maintained their cruelty-free certification with Leaping Bunny even after being bought out by a non-cruelty-free parent company.
 These certified cruelty-free brands must continue to meet Leaping Bunny’s standards and are required to show proof of documents that they don’t test on animals anywhere in their supply chain, even after being acquired.

 Leaping Bunny certifies cruelty-free brands owned by a parent company that does test on animals but explains, “Leaping Bunny certified companies that were purchased by non-certified parent companies must promise to operate as stand-alone subsidiaries with their own supply chains and must continue to meet the requirements of the Leaping Bunny Standard in order to remain on our list.“